AbieSafdie171/cs670/doc.md

 [comment]: <insert PRODUCTIVITY - PLANKTON> (productivity_plankton.png)

 One of the most important indicators of the health of an ecosystem is its producutivity.
 Producutivity is measured in how much carbon gets absorbed by the environment.
-As seen in the above plot, plankton are needed to reach a productivity of above 50 mg of Carbon per cubic meter per half light day.
-After a certain threshold, however, it seems the more plankton does not neccassrily correlate to a more productive ecosystem.
-I added a linear regression line to this plot to illustrate a broad interpretation of this relationship.
+As seen in the above plot, existence of plankton is needed to reach a productivity of above 50 mg of Carbon per cubic meter per half light day.
+This plot contains a linear regression line that illustrate a broad overview of this relationship between plankton and productivity.

 [comment]: <insert OXYGEN - PLANKTON> (oxygen_plankton.png)

 Due to plankton being primary producers (they conduct photosynthesis and release oxygen), there is a notable trend with how much oxygen is in the water in relation to the amount of plankton.
 Oxygen, of course, is necessary for all marine life that conduct cellular respiration.
 Without enough oxygen in the water, a marine ecosystem can become hypoxic (lack of oxygen) and cause massive die-offs.
-In this plot, we can the importance plankton play in oxygen levels in an ecosystem.
+In this plot, we can see the importance plankton play in oxygen levels in an ecosystem.

 [comment]: <insert Temperature - Phosphate> (temp-phosphate.png)
 [comment]: <insert Plankton - Phosphate> (phosphate-chlorophyll.png)